Free Rental Background Check on Myself: Run One Now (5 Quick Steps)

 The service is very detailed and takes time, usually 2-4 weeks to process.
 So, many applicants simply search the local state jurisdiction.

-Screenshot of FBI website with yellow arrow pointing to the menu item that says "services," which links to the form people can use to answer the question, where can I get an official background check done on myself for rental.
+Screenshot of FBI website with yellow arrow pointing to the menu item that says "services," and "Rap Sheets" which links to the form people can use to answer the question, where can I get an official background check done on myself for rental.

 To obtain a criminal history: